The Blindside Victory

 The Blindside:

 There was another who appeared weak to man, yet His “defeat” became the greatest victory of all time—Jesus Christ.
-His death was the ultimate blindsight victory.
+His death was the ultimate blindside victory.
 By it, we now walk in grace and power.

 God’s way is always better—and it’s always less muscle work for us.
 He requires only that we have faith when all we see are enemies surrounding us, outnumbering us, seemingly ready to overpower us.